robamu/rtems-demo/README.md

 It is recommended to set the `RTEMS_INST`, `RTEMS_BIN` and `RTEMS_PATH` variables in Eclipse.
 It should be in principle sufficient to set `RTEMS_PATH` properly.
 This is required so that Eclipse can find the installed toolchains and add them to the includes.
 The project files provide a starting point.

+Cleaning and performing the configuration will be done by specific build targets `configure` and `clean`, which execute the respective commands from above.
+The build is performed by simply running `waf` instead of `make` as the build command.

 The xPacks OpenOCD software will be used to flash the board.
 It can be installed with the xpm packet manager.

 1. Install npm (NodeJS on Windows)